NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Near-Field Light Bundle Adjustment

-Albedo was estimated by converting each RGB image to HSV color space, setting the value channel to 1 across all pixels, and subsequently converting the modified image back to RGB space.
-This method standardizes pixel intensity variations, approximating a reflectance map where illumination effects are minimized, though it does not strictly represent ground truth albedo.
-It provides a relative albedo estimate that assumes uniform surface reflectance under consistent lighting conditions.
-Both the captured image $I_t(p)$ and the estimated albedo $\hat{\rho_t}(p)$ are converted to linear RGB space using gamma correction with $\gamma=2.2$, ensuring consistency with the assumed linearity in the image formation model.
+\textbf{Empirical validation of our image-formation model on colonoscopy image.} Fig. \ref{fig:pps_derv} provides an example colonoscopy image from the C3VD dataset~\cite{c3vd}, showing the accuracy of the near-light field model (Eq. \ref{eq:pp-imgform}) with $\beta$ of 0.
+Albedo was estimated by converting each RGB image to HSV color space, setting the value channel to 1 across all pixels, then converting the modified image back to RGB space.
+This standardizes pixel intensity variations, approximating a reflectance map where illumination effects are minimized, but does not strictly represent ground truth albedo.
+As shown, the image formulation model is sufficient to represent endoscopic scenes with low reconstruction errors.